 What are the best hydrogen stocks to watch?

 Hydrogen power is a cheaper, cleaner alternative to fossil fuels - and clean energy is set to change the future.
-There's a range of hydrogen stocks to trade, but what are the top hydrogen stocks to watch?
+There's a range of hydrogen stocks to trade or invest in, but what are the top hydrogen stocks to watch?

 Investing in hydrogen: what you need to know